blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 EOF
 ```

-And now we test again
+And now we test again:

 ```sh
 kubectl exec -n calico-demo client -- curl -I http://server
 # should return `HTTP/1.1 200 OK`
 ```

-If another pod is without that label in this namespace, it should not be able to reach our nginx server:
+If another pod in this namespace does not have the `role: client` label, it should not be able to reach our nginx server:

 ```sh
 kubectl run stranger \